 And while…

-Recognizing these symptoms early is always a good first step in diagnosing Addison’s disease in dogs, ultimately your veterinarian is going to want to perform a blood test called an ACTH stimulation test which will measure how well your dog’s adrenal gland is working after it is stimulated by an ACTH injection.
+Recognizing these symptoms early is always a good first step in diagnosing Addison’s disease in dogs; ultimately, your veterinarian will want to perform a blood test called an ACTH stimulation test to measure how well your dog’s adrenal gland works after an ACTH injection stimulates it.

-In normal dogs, this ACTH stimulation test will trigger an increase in the amount of cortisol levels found in the blood stream, while dogs with a damaged or destroyed adrenal cortex will only experience small increases in cortisol if any at all (it should be noted that cortisol is a steroid hormone in the glucocorticoid class of hormones which as we stated earlier is one of the hormones affected by Addison’s disease).
+In normal dogs, this ACTH stimulation test will trigger increased cortisol levels in the bloodstream.
+In contrast, dogs with a damaged or destroyed adrenal cortex will only experience slight increases in cortisol, if any at all (it should be noted that cortisol is a steroid hormone in the glucocorticoid class of hormones which, as we stated earlier, is one of the hormones affected by Addison’s disease).

 Your veterinarian…

-May also order an EKG (electrocardiogram) test as well so that they can determine if your dog is also suffering from any potential potassium level increases as well.
+You may also order an EKG (electrocardiogram) test so that they can determine if your dog is also suffering from any potential potassium level increases.

 Now at this point…